|AFS Leadership and Governance|

 The Society presently maintains a three-person staff (Executive Director, Associate Director, and Administrative Associate), with offices on the campus of The Ohio State University in Columbus.
 AFS is registered as a 501(c)(3) organization with the Internal Revenue Service and the office of the Indiana Secretary of State.

 The Society's Bylaws sets forth the purpose of the AFS and contains basic stipulations about its organization and operations.
 The Bylaws may be amended by a majority vote of the membership; it was most recently amended in June 2011.

-Each summer, the Society's Nominating Committee assembles a slate of two AFS members for election to the various offices that will be vacant at the end of that year, and Society members vote to elect new officers in November and December.
+Each summer, the Society's Nominating Committee assembles a slate of candidates from the AFS membership for election to the various offices that will be vacant at the end of that year, and Society members vote to elect new officers in November and December.